phoenixframework/phoenix/D_controllers.md

 end
 ```

-The first line below the module definition invokes the `__using__/1` macro of the `Phoenix.Controller` module, which imports some useful modules.
+The first line below the module definition invokes the `__using__/1` macro of the `HelloPhoenix.Web` module, which imports some useful modules.

 Let's take a look at the second line `plug :action`. `plug/1` is a macro defined in the `Phoenix.Controller.Pipeline` module.
 Its purpose is to insert a new piece of middleware into the stack of middlewares which will be executed, in order, during a request cycle.
 Here, it is inserting `:action` which handles dispatching to the correct controller module and action according to the routes defined in the router.